 We usually perform 3 or 4 concerts per year, although there are sometimes other opportunities to sing, eg. Christmas Carols at local venues.
 As often as we can afford it, we employ professional soloists and orchestral players to enhance our concerts.
 For Baroque concerts, we usually engage an Early Music specialist orchestra.
 For details of our future concerts, click here: Forthcoming Concerts

-To help cover running costs (eg. hire of church, musical director's, accompanist's, soloist's and orchestral players' professional fees) there is an evening class type subscription fee, which is currently £119 for the year September 2012 to July 2013, with a concessionary rate of £94 for students, senior citizens and unwaged.
-However, arrangements can be made to pay in instalments if preferred.
+To help cover running costs (eg. hire of church, musical director's, accompanist's, soloist's and orchestral players' professional fees) there is an evening class type subscription fee, which is currently £126 for the year September 2015 to July 2016, with a concessionary rate of £99 for students, senior citizens and unwaged.
+However, arrangements can be made to pay termly if necessary.
 New members joining during the year pay the remaining proportion of the fee.
 When you consider that the full fee works out at less than £4 per evening, it is extremely good value for money; also bear in mind that concerts with an orchestra and soloists can cost up to £3,000!
 We also arrange social and fund raising events throughout the year to help cover costs.